Kickflip/kickflip-android-sdk/README.md

 ## Quickstart

-1. Add Kickflip to your project's `build.gradle`:
+1. Add Kickflip to your app's `build.gradle`:

 	```groovy
 	dependencies {